 A - You will be able to search on all Arriva bus services throughout the UK, except for those services operated on behalf of Transport for London.

 A - The Arriva Bus App is now available for the users of iPhone and Android handsets. iPhone users can simply download the free application from their ‘App Store’ or iTunes, whilst Android users can do likewise from ‘Google Play’ by searching for ‘Arriva Bus’.
-The iPhone version can also be used on iPads.
+The iPhone version can also be used on iPads, but you will need to change the App Store display to iPhone Apps in order to install the Arriva Bus App on an iPad.
 There are however no immediate plans to extend this to other operating systems e.g. Windows phone, BlackBerry, but this is something we may consider in future should there be sufficient demand.

 You can also use the Arriva Bus App online.